 With the exception of BRCA testing for women, however, the covered preventive services are for the “average risk” population.
 Screening recommendations for those at increased risk of cancer go above and beyond those provided under ACA.
 For example, the National Comprehensive Cancer Network (NCCN) guidelines for women with BRCA mutations recommends that they begin annual breast MRI screenings with contrast between ages 25-29 and annual mammograms with consideration of tomosynthesis should be added at age 30.
 Those with ATM, PALB2, CDH1, CHEK2 and other mutations should also start mammograms earlier and/or undergo breast screening MRIs.
 NCCN guidelines for colorectal cancer recommend that colonoscopies should begin at ages 20-25 or 2-5 years prior to the earliest colon cancer in the family for those with Lynch Syndrome.

 Because these screenings are not recommended by the USPSTF or required under the ACA, insurers are not required to cover them.
 They may claim that the services are "not medically necessary" or "experimental."
 As a result, women who need an annual breast MRI may end up paying thousands of dollars out of pocket every year.
 Likewise, women under the age of 40 seeking mammograms and those needing colonoscopies before age 50 may have to meet their deductible or incur a significant copay because they don’t yet qualify for these screenings at no cost-sharing under the ACA.
-Previvors undergoing risk-reducing surgeries, while often covered by insurers, may face significant costs depending on their insurance plan, deductible, etc. Even access to genetic testing can be a challenge for some as testing men is not included in the USPSTF BRCA-related cancer risk assessment guidelines and testing for mutations in genes other than BRCA is not addressed.
+Previvors undergoing risk-reducing surgeries, while often covered by insurers, may face significant costs depending on their insurance plan, deductible, etc. Even access to genetic testing can be a challenge for some as testing men is not included in the USPSTF BRCA-related Cancer: Risk Assessment, Genetic Counseling, and Genetic Testing guidelines and testing for mutations in genes other than BRCA is not addressed.

 In an ideal world, the USPSTF would address the unique screening and prevention needs of the high-risk cancer community, but it has yet to do so.
 Alternatively, all health insurers could follow the NCCN guidelines, covering the recommended interventions with limited or no out-of-pocket costs for the patient.
 Unfortunately, this is not currently the case.
 We recognize that this presents a challenge for members of our community and continue to actively advocate for affordable coverage of health services for those at increased risk of cancer.